-By Ruth Dolan.
-Last Updated 9th February 2021.
-Welcome to our guide on foreign vehicle and car accident claims.
-This is an online guide for those who have been affected by a road traffic accident and wish to pursue a claim for compensation.
+Those who have been affected by a road traffic accident with a foreign vehicle may wish to pursue a claim for compensation.
 Many people who have been involved in a car accident with a foreign vehicle may experience head injuries or whiplash.
-If that is the case and a third party is directly at fault and have inflicted an injury, then you could have grounds to pursue a personal injury claim for compensation.
+If that is the case and a third party is directly at fault and has inflicted an injury, then you could have grounds to pursue a personal injury claim for compensation.

 If at any point within this online guide you become confused by the topics that are being discussed, then please do not hesitate to contact one of our advisors.
 Our friendly advisors are available 24 hours a day, 7 day a week, which means they are always available to answer your questions.

 - A Guide To Claims For Car Accidents With A Foreign Vehicle